tonyruan2/majestic_colorings/readme.md

 5) Easy edge toggling through clicking vertices

    * On most maximized browser displays, edges between vertices can be toggled by clicking each of the vertices on the shown graph
-   * The reason for the maximized display requirement is that the generated HTML DOM Object overlay on the canvas does not scale accordingly with browser shrinking
+   * The reason for the maximized display requirement is that the generated HTML DOM Object overlay onto the canvas does not scale accordingly with window reduction

 6) Properties of the displayed graph are shown in both text and table format